107 of the best scuba diving tips for beginners and must know techniques to improve your diver skills

 In the same DAN survey a large percentage, i.e. 40 to 60% of deaths were associated with panic.
 You are much less prone to panic where you have confidence and experience.

-5. Learn to snorkel first before to learn how to scuba dive
+5. Learn to snorkel first before you learn how to scuba dive

 A big block for newcomers to scuba diving is confidence in the water.
 If you already have plenty of confidence in the water before you learn how to scuba dive, this will give you a head-start to the training.
 So if you first learn how to snorkel before your scuba diving training, this will give you a real advantage, and a boost to your confidence as you learn.